leopolanco/JWT-D-E-MultiLanguages/README.md

 Algorithm for both is the same

 - Retrieve json from body
-- Convert it to readable language structure
+- Convert it to language readable string
 - Transform it
 - Check and catch errors
 - Convert to json